Water innovation for a climate resilient future

 It is expected that climate change will continue to impact the sector in the future, and that the impacts are likely to become more severe over time.

 The Hon.
-Harriet Shing MLC, Minister for Water
+Harriet Shing MP, Minister for Water introduced her Water Minister’s Climate Innovation Challenge in 2023

 The Challenge aims to: